 In 2014, according to its official reports, the Mass General had an annual research budget of about $900 million.
 The report also mentioned that the hospital administers the largest hospital-based medical research program in the United States.

-As much as 13 former Nobel Laureates have either trained or worked at Massachusetts General Hospital at some point of time in their career.
+As many as 13 former Nobel Laureates have either trained or worked at Massachusetts General Hospital at some point of time in their career.

 Established In: 1864